 All criminal convictions, including historical or minor sentences, must be declared on your RRV application.
 Failure to do so will see your application declined.
 You will also fail the character requirements if you have been sentenced to 12 months or more in prison, including historical offending or multiple short sentences totalling more than 12 months.
 A suspended sentence, where no jail time was served, is still a prison sentence.

 It is advisable to request your NZ criminal record if you answer Yes at Question 16.
 There is no fee, it remains valid for 12 months, and takes 1-3 months to be processed and sent to you.

 The Resident Return Visa application fee is $360 (increasing to $365 from 1 July 2017).
 New Zealanders cannot apply online.
 In the payment section write: “SCV-holder, exempt from paying the $80 non-internet application fee“.

 If you are charged $440 request a refund of the $80 non-internet application fee as you cannot apply online.

 Sydney NSW 2000

 RRV processing time

-Most RRV applications are processed within 1-2 days, but it can take a few weeks.
-If the Dept of Immigration require any addition information, or supporting documents, you will be given 28 days to provide them.
+Most RRV applications are processed within 3 days, but it can take a few weeks.
+If the Dept of Immigration require any additional information, or supporting documents, you will be given 28 days to provide them.
 You should be emailed a confirmation letter and a Visa Grant Notice.
 Take a copy of your Visa Grant Notice with you when you travel.

 Being granted RRV